mikependon/RepoDB/RepoDb.Core/README.md

 ## Getting Started

 After the installation, any library operation can then be called.
+Please see below for the samples.

 ### Query